-The good results obtained allowed the application of the method to the whole EU15.
-In this case the aggregation unit is no more the NUTS5, but cells 10 km x 10 km, which represent equal portions of landscape and allow a direct comparison of the value of the index across Europe.
+The good results obtained allowed he application of the method to the whole EU15 h this case the aggregation unit is no more the NUTS5, but cells 10 km x 10 km, which represent equal portions of landscape and allow a direct comparison of the value of the index across Europe.

-The aggregation used is reported in 0, the indicator in Figure 48.
+The aggregation used is reported in Table 37, the indicator in Figure 64.